davidpanderson/xw/README.md

-# XW: a filler for generalized crossword grids
+# XW: fill generalized crossword grids

-Given a word list and a crossword puzzle grid,
+Given a crossword puzzle grid and a word list,
 XW finds all the ways the grid can be filled with words from the list.

 ## Generalized grids

-In XW terminology, 'grid' is a set of 'slots', each of which holds a word of a fixed length.
+In our terminology, 'grid' is a set of 'slots', each of which holds a word of a fixed length.
 A 'cell' (letter space) in one slot can be 'linked' to a cell in another slot, in which case the two cells must contain the same letter.